ndsi6382/ndsi6382/README.md

 specialise in Artificial Intelligence and Data Science & Engineering as part of the Master of Information Technology program.

-I have interests in intractable problems, discrete optimization, and computational social choice.
-I also enjoy being a staff member for UNSW's Algorithm Design and Analysis course.
+My research interests center around applications of algorithms, heuristics, and machine learning techniques for enhancing privacy, security, fairness, and safety.